 What Is Long-Term Recovery?

-Long-term recovery is when a person maintains their sobriety for a long period of time.
-There is no exact timeframe on what is considered “long term”.
-A person in long-term recovery has likely completed some form of addiction treatment and hasn’t relapsed.
-Ideally, one year of sobriety is considered being in long-term recovery.
+Long-term recovery is when a person maintains sobriety for an extended period of time.
+However, there is no exact timeframe on what is considered “long term.”
+Although someone in long-term recovery has likely completed an addiction treatment program of some kind, long-term recovery looks different for everyone.

 Here Are 5 Ways to Plan for Long Term Recovery